Skip to contents

 Author

-Nicolas Foss, Ed.D, MS, original paper and code in MATLAB by Nicholas J. Napoli, Ph.D., MS
+Nicolas Foss, Ed.D, MS, original implementation in MATLAB by Nicholas J. Napoli, Ph.D., MS

 Examples